Why Vanessa Lachey Finds Nick Lachey Sexiest When He's Changing Dirty Diapers

 Fatherhood looks good on Nick Lachey.
-Just ask his loving wife seven years, Vanessa Lachey!
+Just ask his loving wife of seven years, Vanessa Lachey!

 Together the celebrity couple raise three children, 5-year-old Camden, 3-year-old Brooklyn and newest addition Phoenix, and they're the first to admit the Lachey household errs on the hectic side more often than not.
 E!
 News sat down with Nick and Vanessa for a candid conversation on life at home with their little ones, including their secret to a lasting, happy marriage.